ex0dus-0x/ex0dus-0x.github.io/_posts/2018-06-16-system-call-hijacking.md

 ---

-System call hijacking is an interesting low-level way for the hacker / penetration tester to really gain system privileges of a system, and deploying rootkits for faster and intrusive-less privilege mitigation.
+System call hijacking is an interesting low-level way for the hacker / penetration tester to gain system privileges of a system, and deploying rootkits for faster and intrusive-less privilege mitigation.
 Today, let's take a look at how exactly this works by breaking down the anatomy of a system call, and performing an actual hijacking.
 <!--more-->